phebo/liva-public/README.md

 2. Build the LIVA database using the [build-liva-dbase.R](build-liva-dbase.R) script.
 This should not take more than a few minutes on a regular PC.
 The LIVA database in this repo was created using the two scripts mentioned above.

 C. Adapt the web app in the script [app.R](app.R).
-A working version of the app is posted on https://phebo.shinyapps.io/liva-public/.
+This is the code behind the app on https://phebo.shinyapps.io/liva-public/.

 For more information see www.liva-measure.com.
 Scientific methods and background can be found in Wibbens, P. D., & Siggelkow, N. (2020).
 Introducing LIVA to measure long‐term firm performance. *Strategic Management Journal*, 41(5), 867-890.